lorin1999/pet/contents/introspection/README.md

 * [Accessing system information](introspection-system.ipynb)
 * [A simple introspection function](introspection-function.ipynb).

-**Hint:** if you clone this repository and install Jupyter you can open these Notebooks and experiment with them.
+**Hint:** if you clone this repository and install Jupyter you can open these notebooks and experiment with them.

 #### Use Jupyter without installing it